 Blunt flails absorb a lot of power and leave an untidy finish to the work.
 They should be sharpened on a grindstone or with a portable grinder periodically.
+Wear protective gear when sharpening flails.

 Ensure that the bearing housings and hydraulic motor mounting nuts and bolts are kept tight.
 They should be checked during servicing.